akuzdeuov/masked-face/README.md

 ### Output:
 ![example1](https://github.com/akuzdeuov/masked-face/blob/master/output/example_1.jpg)

 Here we can see that some faces were not detected on the second image.
-Because we use **hog** by default.
-If we switch to **cnn** mode which is more accurate but slower:
+Because we used **hog** model by default.
+If we switch to **cnn** mode which is more accurate but significantly slower:
 ![example_1cnn](https://github.com/akuzdeuov/masked-face/blob/master/output/example_1_cnn.jpg)